 What do users think recently?

-What is the competitive landscape for Youth on Course?
+Competitive landscape for Youth on Course

-How's The Sports Market?
+How's the Sports market?

 The rivals identified

-The outtake for Youth on Course
+Key takeaways for Youth on Course

 - Unbeatable $5 round price point